Gwzwpxz/opt_dpcond/README.md

 **Usage**

-The optimal preconditioning toolbox provides several utilities that allows users to
+The optimal preconditioning toolbox provides several utilities that allow users to

 - Compute the optimal Left/Right/Two-sided preconditioner
 - Export the Left/Right preconditioning SDP to standard SDPA format